 When we Hire Tutors

-- Prospective tutors may submit an application at any time, with the understanding that you are applying to begin working at the start of the next semester (excluding summer while the ELC is closed)
+- Prospective tutors may submit an application at any time, but your application may not be taken into consideration immediately but instead for starting the next semester (excluding summer while the ELC is closed)

 - Our goal is to conduct interviews at the end of each semester (approximately 4 weeks remaining) in order to hire new tutors for the subsequent semester.